Wasp and Insect Allergy

 by Dr. Adrian Morris

 If allergic to the stinging insect’s venom, these people might develop an allergic reaction, which may range from mild to life threatening.
 Reactions to subsequent stings range from being the same in 43%, reduced intensity in 45% and more severe in only 12%.
 In fact a many people (50% adults and 80% children) with mild reactions will lose their insect venom allergy over time.
 On average four Bee or Wasp sting anaphylaxis deaths are reported per year in the UK and the average age being 50 years (BSACI).
 Bee venom allergic reactions run a greater risk of life-threatening anaphylaxis than do wasp venom allergic reactions.
-Remember that you are statistically more likely to die in a Road Traffic Accident rushing to hospital than from the actual sting itself.
+Remember that you are statistically more likely to die from being murdered, or killed in a Road Traffic Accident rushing to hospital than from the actual sting itself.
 Fire Ant allergy and anaphylaxis occurs in the USA but not in the UK.

 The most allergy provoking protein in a wasp sting venom is an enzyme called Phospholipase A1 and Hyaluronidase, whilst Hyaluronidase and an enzyme called Acid Phosphatase are the major allergy provoking components of Bee venom.
 Sensitisation to insect venom can occur after a single sting.
 Other enzymes in insect venom called hyaluronidases may result in occasional cross-reaction allergy, but the vast majority of people are allergic to either wasp or bee but not both.